Prahlad-K/TF-IDF-PageRank/README.md

 # Implementing a Search Engine that uses the TFIDFPageRank score to search a given query
 Uses a special score "TFIDFPageRank" that combines the functionalities of the TF-IDF measure and the PageRank algorithm's ranks to produce improved search results.

 Name: K.Prahlad

 Class: B.Tech Computer Science 3rd Year, 2nd Semester

 Roll Number: 167227

-This project is part of the course Advanced Data Mining at National Institute of Technology, Warangal as required for the Minor-2 Examination.
+This project is an individual project as part of the course "Advanced Data Mining" at National Institute of Technology, Warangal as required for the Minor-2 Examination.

 # Project Aims: